Organizations, Users, and Access Management

 To create a new API key, click on the big purple "New API Client" button.

-Enter a name for the API key and select a lifetime.
-(Once an API key expires it can no longer be used.)
+Enter a name for the API key, then select the appropriate permissions (read/write), and the key's lifetime (Once an API key expires it can no longer be used.)

 Once the key has been created, you will be shown a secret token.